-- 27. In NWIRP's experience, submitting a fee-waiver application based on receipt of a means-tested benefit was the easiest and most reliable way to seek a fee waiver under the 2011 Memorandum.
+31. Submitting a fee-waiver application based on receipt of a means-tested benefit was the easiest and most reliable way to seek a fee waiver under the 2011 Memorandum.
 Both completion of the application and USCIS's adjudication of the request tended to be quick.
-Further, USCIS reliably granted fee-waiver applications accompanied by proof of means-tested benefits. - 28.
-By contrast, in NWIRP's experience, fee-waiver applications based on individuals' income or financial hardship often took longer to prepare, required more time for USCIS to adjudicate, or involved a higher risk of denial, including because the hardship standard is vague and applicants were often left in the position of proving a negative-the absence of financial resources to afford the fees. - 29.
-The amount of time it takes for an individual to prepare, and for USCIS to adjudicate, a fee-waiver application can be critical for individuals seeking access to immigration benefits because when USCIS denies a fee-waiver request, it returns the applicant's underlying petition or application.
+Further, USCIS reliably granted fee-waiver applications accompanied by proof of means-tested benefits.

+32. By contrast, fee-waiver applications based on individuals' income or financial hardship often took longer to prepare, required more time for USCIS to adjudicate, or involved a higher risk of denial, including because the hardship standard is vague and applicants were often left in the position of proving a negative-the absence of financial resources to afford the fees.

+33. The amount of time it takes for an individual to prepare, and for USCIS to adjudicate, a fee-waiver application can be critical for individuals seeking access to immigration benefits because when USCIS denies a fee-waiver request, it returns the applicant's underlying petition or application.
 Although the individual may resubmit the petition or application, USCIS considers the filing date to be the date of the resubmission, not the date of the original submission.
 Thus, if USCIS rejects an individual's fee-waiver request, that action can make the applicant miss any filing deadline that arose while the fee-waiver request-with the underlying benefits application-was pending.
 Even if the applicant re-submits the benefit request with payment, it could be considered untimely.